Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Broadcom Clarity is a standalone, finance-first PPM platform built for top-down governance in regulated industries.
 Tempo offers a modular SPM platform that runs natively inside Jira and connects strategy to what your teams actually deliver.

-That difference shapes how long each takes to deploy, what kind of data leadership actually trusts, and whether the people doing the work ever log in.
+That difference shapes how long each takes to deploy, what kind of data leadership trusts, and whether the people doing the work ever log in.

 What is Broadcom Clarity?